 The researchers also observed an increase in the concentration of the free fatty acid receptor 1 (FFAR1) and a disruption in the signaling pathway of cyclic adenosine monophosphate (cAMP)/protein kinase A (PKA), a protein suspected of playing an important role in the development of depression.
 On the other hand, a deficiency of an enzyme called phosphodiesterase 4A (PDE4A) – an enzyme involved in the breakdown of cAMP – has played a protective role in mice.

 Clearly, a high-fat diet may very well interfere with the function of the hypothalamus by activating the enzyme PDE4A and thus suppressing the cAMP/PKA signaling pathway.
 This discovery offers hope for the development of new therapies.
 It has been shown that conventional antidepressants take longer to work in overweight people.
-In addition to being less effective in obese people, it also takes antidepressants longer to work in them.
+In addition to being less effective in obese people, it also take antidepressants longer to work in them.

 References